inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

 By default the server will use the file located in the image at ``/etc/inmanta/inmanta.cfg``.
 If you want to change it, you can copy this file, edit it, then mount it in the container, where the original file was located.
+It is also possible to provide server config options via environment variables (see :ref:`config_reference` for more information).

 If you use docker-compose, you can simply update this section of the example above: